What is Electrify Canada?

-1. Guests (without an Electrify Canada account) pay by credit card.
+1. Guests (without an Electrify Canada account) pay by credit or debit card.
 Every Electrify Canada charger is equipped with a credit card reader, to make charging easily available and accessible to all EV drivers.

 First, plug the connector into the vehicle.
 Then, the screen on the charger will guide you through next steps for presenting payment.
-Follow all steps on the touch screen before entering a Visa or MasterCard credit card for payment.
+Follow all steps on the touch screen before entering a Visa or MasterCard credit or debit card for payment.
 If your card has a chip, please insert it – fully - into the reader.

-A temporary authorization of $25.00 will be applied to all credit cards, which will be released after final billing takes place.
+A temporary authorization of $25.00 will be applied to all credit or debit cards, which will be released after final billing takes place.
 The duration of this hold is determined by your card provider’s policy.

 2. Electrify Canada Pass or Pass+ members have two ways to start a charge by smartphone: